Skip to main content

 Components of physical security controls and systems

-Physical security controls fall into three main areas of concern: access control, surveillance and testing.
+Physical security controls fall into five main areas of concern: access control, video security, sensors and alarms, personnel and organizational policies.
 How well these security components function can make or break your physical security program.
 Their performance can also indicate how well your plan was implemented, where to improve and what to maintain.

 Access control